After Effects vs Premiere: what video editing software is better for beginning filmmakers and YouTube vloggers?

 Comparing Adobe Premiere vs After Effects, you will see that working in the former, you can actually save hours by combining the finished part of the video with the fragment you have just been editing.
 Rendering will not take more than a few minutes.

 Color Grading.
-Another big Premiere vs After Effects point is the color correction which both programs can perform but with a huge difference.
-The latter even has a dedicated submenu for that but its features are too weak to compete with Premiere.
 This program has professional tools that perform grading and correction.
 You are provided with some improved Look-Up Tables, finer controls for correcting colors and bringing out details, scopes and many other things.

 The timeline of the highest convenience.
 You will find all the necessary tools right in the timeline and this makes video editing not only intuitive but also incredibly fast.
 Try managing a project without having the ripple edit at hand, or the razor, or whatever you need most.